Subchapter 3 - Enforcement (§§ 2051-2060)

 Band Ordinance 01-21.

-§ 2054.
-Effect of Notice or Order for Withholding; Commencement and Amount of Withholding; Orders from Other Jurisdictions.
+§ 2055.
+Effect of Notice or Order for Withholding; Commencement and Amount of Withholding; Employer Responsibilities.

-• (b) Withholding shall begin no later than the first pay period that occurs after 14 days following the date of service of the notice to the obligor’s employer or other payer of funds under § 2052(a)(4) of this Title or § 2053(c) of this Title.
+• (b) Withholding shall begin no later than the first pay period that occurs after 14 days following the date of service of the notice to the obligor’s employer or other payer of funds under this Title.

 • (1) An employer shall not discharge, refuse to hire, or otherwise discipline an employee as a result of a wage or salary withholding authorized by this subchapter.